aws/aws-rfdk/examples/deadline/All-In-AWS-Infrastructure-SEP/python/README.md

     cdk deploy "*"
     ```

+9. You can now [connect to the farm](https://docs.aws.amazon.com/rfdk/latest/guide/connecting-to-render-farm.html) and [submit rendering jobs](https://docs.aws.amazon.com/rfdk/latest/guide/first-rfdk-app.html#_optional_submit_a_job_to_the_render_farm).

+    **Note:** In order for the Spot Event Plugin to create a Spot Fleet Request you need to:
+    * Create the Deadline Group associated with the Spot Fleet Request Configuration
+    * Create the Deadline Pools to which the fleet Workers are added
+    * Submit the job with the assigned Deadline Group and Deadline Pool

-9. Once you are finished with the sample app, you can tear it down by running:
+10. Once you are finished with the sample app, you can tear it down by running:

     ```bash
     cdk destroy "*"